Codecademy/docs/content/general/concepts/programming-optimization/programming-optimization.md

 For compile-level optimization in programming: platform-independent techniques are generic techniques, such as:

-- loop unrolling
+- Loop unrolling
-- reduction in function calls
+- Reduction in function calls
-- memory efficient routines
+- Memory efficient routines
-- reduction in conditions
+- Reduction in conditions

 will impact most CPU architectures in a similar way.